SketchingDev/draw-by-days/README.md

 you'll find:

   * Event-driven architecture with SNS as the backbone
-  * Serverless microservices (deploy independently)
+  * Serverless microservices (deployed independently)
-  * Imperfect solutions as I try to learn the plethora of whizzy technologies out there
+  * Wiki pages explaining my findings

-Besides a learning exercise I'm hoping Draw by Days will provide artists (amateur or professional) with an image a day to reproduce in their particular medium.
+Besides a learning exercise I'm hoping this project will provide artists (amateur or professional) with an image a day to reproduce in their particular medium.
 The more days you complete the better you'll get - or at least I'm hoping!

 ## Technologies